pippigreco/FCA-continuous-search/README.md

 Users specify their preferences on the attributes (three attributes in the implemented example) and then can create ("Search") a ranked list of objects, each object being identified with the set (list) of attributes it satisfies.

+The ranking is obtained by multiplying the incidence relation matrix with the attribute vector.

 ## Installation

 ```